MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

    - Early prototyping for data warehouse entities.

-Fabric is tightly integrated with potential consumers of your multi-source datasets, including Power BI front-end reports, Machine Learning, Power Apps, Azure Logic Apps, Azure Functions, and Azure App Service web apps.
+Fabric is tightly integrated with potential consumers of your multisource datasets, including Power BI front-end reports, Machine Learning, Power Apps, Azure Logic Apps, Azure Functions, and Azure App Service web apps.

 ### Components

 - [Fabric](/fabric/get-started/microsoft-fabric-overview) is an analytics service that combines data engineering, data warehousing, data science, and real-time data and BI capabilities.
 In this solution, [Fabric data engineering capabilities](/fabric/data-engineering/data-engineering-overview) provide a collaborative platform for data engineers, data scientists, data analysts, and BI professionals.
 This key component is powered by serverless compute engines and delivers business value by generating insights that are distributed to customers.

 - [SQL Database](/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview) and [SQL Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview) are cloud-based relational database services.
 SQL Database and SQL Managed Instance use [SSMS](/sql/ssms/sql-server-management-studio-ssms) to develop and maintain legacy artifacts like stored procedures.
 In this solution, these services host the enterprise data warehouse and perform ETL and ELT activities by using stored procedures or external packages.
-SQL Database and SQL Managed Instance are PaaS services that you can use to meet high availability and disaster recovery requirements.
+SQL Database and SQL Managed Instance are platform as a service (PaaS) environments that you can use to meet high availability and disaster recovery requirements.
 Make sure to choose the SKU that meets your requirements.
 For more information, see [High availability for SQL Database](/azure/azure-sql/database/high-availability-sla) and [High availability for SQL Managed Instance](/azure/azure-sql/managed-instance/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql).

 - [SSMS](/sql/ssms/sql-server-management-studio-ssms) is an integrated environment for managing SQL infrastructure that you can use to develop and maintain legacy artifacts, such as stored procedures.